Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 9. PID (Proportional - Integral - Derrivative) can be described as a sum of three terms each describing a diferent signal characteristic.
-	a) P is responsible for Proportional control signal change
+	a) P is responsible for Proportional control signal change.
 	b) I takes care of integrating a static error existing after P and D stop working.
-	c) D Derrivative (my favourite) deals with fast changes and represents signal rate of change.
-D deals with fast changes in signal, what results in really impressive system reaction.
+	c) D Derrivative (my favourite) deals with fast changes and represents signal rate. of change.
+D deals with fast changes in signal, what results in really impressive. system reaction.

 <p align="center">